Radiator Installation Guide

 Central Heating Radiators

-Single panel radiators are best for small rooms, and double panel radiators are best for larger rooms as they produce more heat.
+Single-panel radiators are best for small rooms, and double-panel radiators are best for larger rooms, as they produce more heat.

-✔ Quick to heat
+- ✔ Very energy-efficient, and quick to heat

-✖ Double panel radiators can be bulky
+- ✖ Double panel radiators can be bulky in small rooms

 Column Radiators

-Column radiators are great for providing a traditional, period aesthetic to your home.
-If you live in an older home, or if you're looking to make your home feel more traditional, then a column radiator could be the perfect option for you.
+If you live in an older home, or if you're looking to make your home feel more traditional, a column radiator could be the perfect option.

 These radiators are very similar to cast-iron radiators, which were most common during the Victorian era.
-The modern version of these column radiators provide that same traditional look as the original cast-iron radiators, but they offer much greater efficiency than the older models.
+The modern version of these column radiators provides that same traditional look as the original cast-iron radiators, but they offer much greater efficiency than the older models.

-✖ Could be bulky
+- ✖ Can be bulky

 Designer Radiators